JonathanMagnan/ireviewapple.com/applemusic-hacks.md

 ## Wake to Apple Music

-Waking up to a * intense noise* can be more aggressive.
+Waking up to an *intense noise* can be more aggressive.
 It is now possible to wake up to a familiar sound from any of the 60 million tracks available on Apple Music.

 1. The first step will be to download the song
 2. Then go to the Clock App